Timestamped JSI web corpus

 created from Jozef Stefan Institute Newsfeed

-The Timestamped JSI web corpus is a new family of web corpora created from IJS newsfeed created by Jozef Stefan Institute, Slovenia (Trampus et al 2004).
+The Timestamped JSI web corpus is a family of web corpora created from IJS newsfeed developed by Jozef Stefan Institute, Slovenia (Trampus et al 2004).

 JSI web corpus is a clean, continuous, real-time aggregated stream of semantically enriched news articles from RSS-enabled sites across the world.
-The newsfeed is available in many languages (see the info box).
+The newsfeeds are available in many languages (see the info box).

-The project continuously processes 75,000 RSS feeds which bring between 100,000 and 150,000 articles every day.
-For example, this means circa 1 billion words per month for English. more on the project»
+The project, which was concluded in November 2022, continuously processed 75,000 RSS feeds which bring between 100,000 and 150,000 articles every day, but iw.
+For example, this means circa 1 billion words per month for English. more on the project» (accessible via the Wayback Machine)

 The Timestamped JSI web corpus was tagged for parts of speech and the timestamps were used to augment the corpus with diachronic annotation.
 Currently, the corpus covers the time period of 2014 and 2019.
 There are now regular monthly updates from the Jožef Stefan Institute and regularly amend the corpus with the latest data.